api3dao/old-api3-docs/docs/api3/introduction/decentrally-governed-oracle-networks.md

 <TOC class="table-of-contents" :include-level="[2,3]" />

-_See our article,
+_See the medium article,
 [On DAOs: Decentralized Autonomous Organizations](https://medium.com/api3/on-daos-decentralized-autonomous-organizations-84c00abb89bc) on DAOs and decentralized governance._

-<CommonLink :path="'first-party-oracles.md'">First-party oracles</CommonLink>
-are optimally secure and cost-efficient.
+[First-party oracles](./first-party-oracles.md) are optimally secure and cost-efficient.
 Nevertheless, they cannot be considered as a full solution for all use cases.
 This is because a first-party oracle is operated by a single API provider and only serves their API.
 Then, using a single first-party oracle creates centralization at the API level, and requires the API provider to be trusted.
 This is not acceptable in some use cases, e.g., if the use case secures a large amount of funds.

 In such cases, oracle networks provide the required decentralization.
 An oracle network makes the same request to multiple independent oracles and reduces their